philipturner/swift-colab/README.md

 > Tip: If you exceed the time limit or disconnect and delete the runtime, Colab will restart in Python mode.
 Repeat the process outlined above to return to Swift mode.

-There are several Jupyter notebooks created when Colab had built-in support for Swift.
-Paste the commands above into those notebooks to let them run again.
-If you encounter a notebook that behaves differently than before S4TF went dormant, please submit an issue on this repository.
-Swift-Colab should be backwards-compatible with swift-jupyter.
+During the era when Google sponsored S4TF, several Swift Jupyter notebooks were made.
+They no longer run as-is because Colab no longer officially supports Swift.
+However, they should run if you paste the commands above into their first cell.
+[File an issue](https://github.com/philipturner/swift-colab/issues) if you experience any problems with doing so.

-Type the following code into the second code cell.
-Run it, and `64` appears in the output.
+Colab is similar to the Swift REPL, although it executes code in cells instead of line-by-line.
+Fill the second code cell with the example shown below.
+Run it, and you will see `64`.

 ```swift
 Int.bitWidth